-- Establish an effective internal ESG governance and management body.
-The committee will report to the board with the purpose of: - a) providing a focus on sustainability within the group; - b) delivering the group's sustainability strategy; - c) highlighting ESG compliance issues, risks and opportunities; and - d) contributing to the group's evolution and transformation through ensuring that it remains aligned with the principles of sustainability. - 2) Enhance the group's resilience.
-We will develop robust contingency plans to strengthen our response to a range of risk factors within the ESG landscape which could impact on the long-term viability of our business. - 3) Monitor our ESG performance.
+- 1) Strong ESG governance through the ESG Committee. - 2) Enhance the group's resilience.
+We will develop and maintain robust contingency plans to strengthen our response to a range of risk factors within the ESG landscape which could impact on the long-term viability of our business. - 3) Monitor our ESG performance.
 We will identify the key ESG performance indicators that apply to the group and monitor our performance against these measures. - 4) Rectify shortcomings and innovate.
 Based on the evidence gathered regarding our ESG performance, we will rectify any shortcomings through taking opportunities to improve and innovate through the insights we gain.
 Analysis of the data we gather will also inform our work to produce a transition plan for the 2050 net zero carbon target.
-As part of this important step we will identify the resources required to invest in our transition to a more sustainable future. - 5) Disclose and communicate.
+As part of this important step we will identify the resources required to invest in our transition to a more sustainable future.

+5) Disclose and communicate.
 We will disclose and communicate our ESG data to all our stakeholders openly and transparently and we will be clear about the measures we take to enhance our sustainability performance.

-Our sustainability agenda focusses on the three ESG pillars, each built on robust and ethical business practices:
+Our sustainability agenda focusses on the three ESG pillars, each built on robust and ethical business practices.